 OPTIONS = Opportunities for PhDs: Transitions, Industry Options, Networking, and Skills

-The OPTIONS Program is an initiative by the Vice-Dean, Graduate Studies and the Troost Institute for Leadership Education in Engineering (Troost ILead) to support U of T Engineering PhD students and post-doctoral fellows to explore diverse career options.
+The OPTIONS Program is an initiative to supports PhD students and post-doctoral fellows to explore diverse career options.

 Take a deep dive into career management with an eleven-week, non-credit program facilitated by faculty and professional development experts.
-This program allows participants to: 1) reflect on their strengths, desires, interests, and personal qualities to formulate a career exploration plan; 2) practice communicating their skills and experiences using job application strategies; and 3) learn about tools for exploring career possibilities that align with their career goals.
-See the full schedule here.
+This program allows you to: 1) reflect on your strengths, desires, interests, and personal qualities to formulate a career exploration plan; 2) practice communicating your skills and experiences using job application strategies; and 3) learn about tools to explore career possibilities that align with you career goals.

 The OPTIONS Program is open to PhD students (who have completed qualifying and/or comprehensive exams) and post-doctoral fellows who want to develop their personal/professional skills and explore career options.
 Involvement in the program requires participants actively engage in discussions and support their peer’s career preparation.
 Participants who complete the program will receive a certificate of completion and four GPS Credits (learn more about SGS's Graduate Professional Skills Program here).

-What past participants have said about the program
+What U of T Engineering graduate students have said about the program

 In addition to the eleven-week program, there will be two to three complementary events per semester open to all PhD students and post-doctoral fellows.
 These events provide an introduction to the school-to-work transition and skills critical to the success of a professional.